turbot/tailpipe-mod-azure-cost-and-usage-insights/README.md

-# tailpipe-mod-azure-cost-management-insights
+# tailpipe-mod-azure-cost-and-usage-insights
-Monitor and analyze costs across your Azure accounts using Cost Management exports using Powerpipe and Tailpipe.
+Monitor and analyze costs across your Azure accounts using Cost and Usage exports using Powerpipe and Tailpipe.